 Recipients

-In the Recipients stage, you can send the newsletter to the whole list of contacts or selected Segments only.
+In the Recipients stage, you can only send the newsletter to the whole list of contacts or selected Segments.

-Only one email will be sent if you have the same contact added to a few chosen Segments.
+Only one email will be sent if you have the same contact added to a few segments.
 If you don't want to send emails to contacts in a specific segment and the one you're sending to, you can do that using the 'exclude segment' option.

-💬 If you are starting with Omnisend, follow the warm-up plan and start by sending your emails to the most active contacts and then gradually increasing the recipients' count.
+💬 If you are starting with Omnisend, follow the warm-up plan.
+Start by sending your emails to the most active contacts and gradually increasing the number of recipients.

 Send

 In the Send stage of the newsletter design, you can send your campaign now or schedule it for later.
 Your recipients' lists refresh automatically based on Segment rules.
-If you opt to send the newsletter to new contacts, even those added recently will receive it.
+If you opt to send the newsletter to new contacts, even those added recently, they will receive it.

 Once you hit send, your email will be sent to all selected recipients within 5 minutes.
-If this is your first newsletter, it will need to pass the verification process and be sent to all your contacts with the delay.
+If this is your first newsletter, it must pass the verification process and be sent to all your contacts with a delay.
 You can find more information on this process here.

 👉 Learn how to boost your email campaign in our guide.